IDLabResearch/montolo-voc/requirements/README.md

 # Scope

-The scope of the vocabulary is described using motivating scenarios in the form of user stories.
+The scope of the vocabulary is described using motivating scenarios in the form of user stories (expressed as tables according to the ExtremeDesign methodology).
 Derived competency questions are stored within a table in the `README.md` file in the `competency-questions` folder, furthermore that folder contains the competency questions represented as
 SPARQL queries.